lipupini/lipupini/module/README.md

 use Module\Lipupini\WebFinger;

 class Request extends WebFinger\Request {
-	// This will override the start() method of the parent/extended WebFinger class public function initialize(): void {
+	// This will override the `initialize()` method of the parent/extended WebFinger class public function initialize(): void {
 		if (!str_starts_with($_SERVER['REQUEST_URI'], $this->system->baseUriPath . '.well-known/webfinger')) {
 			return false;